The world’s safest airlines for 2021

 Of the rest, this is what the number of fatal incidents looks like.
 Beside each is the year of that carrier's last fatal incident.

-How does the World's Safest Airline list compare to the list of Top 10 best airlines?
+How does the World's Safest Airline list compare to the list of top 10 best airlines?

-Unsurprisingly, many of the top-rated airlines also appear on the list of the world’s safest airlines, including Qatar Airways, Singapore Airlines, Cathay Pacific Airways, Emirates, Etihad Airways, ANA All Nippon Airways, Qantas Airways and EVA Air.
+Unsurprisingly, many of the top-rated airlines also appear on the list of the world’s safest airlines, including Qatar Airways, Singapore Airlines, Emirates, Cathay Pacific and EVA Air.

-World's safest low-cost airlines 2016 (in alphabetical order)
+World's safest low-cost airlines 2021 (in alphabetical order)

 Alongside its list of safest airlines, Airline Ratings also announced a list of its top low-cost carriers for flyers on a budget.